kblomqvist/yasha/README.md

     return True
 ```

-As it can be seen the file is standard Python, although the file extension is not `.py`.
-Furthermore, notice that the functions intended to work as a filter has to be prefixed by `filter_`.
+As can be seen the file is standard Python, although the file extension is not `.py` but `.jinja-ext`.
+Furthermore, note that the functions intended to work as a filter has to be prefixed by `filter_`.
 Similarly test functions has to be prefixed by `test_`.

-And here is shown how these would be used within a template.
+Here is shown how these would be used within a template.

 ```jinja
 {{ pub_date|datetimeformat }}